This copycat of the Dairy Queen Ice Cream Cake can be made three ways!

 Dairy Queen will always carry a bit of childhood nostalgia for me.
 Well done DQ!

-They inspired me to attempt my own ice cream cake several years ago.
+They inspired me to attempt my own dairy queen cake several years ago.
 And then when I had one that was bought in a grocery store freezer section, I knew I had to make an alternative.
 It had a distinct plastic flavor.
 There are so many reasons to do a DIY ice cream cake.
 You get to choose what flavor you want, you control the ingredients that go in it, and it’s cost effective.
 Lots of wins!

 The first time my mom tasted one of my ice cream cakes she said, “Oh my goodness, Rach.
 It’s better than Dairy Queen’s!!”
 She would know.
 She worked there for a few years.

 I am finding that friends and family are requesting these more and more, so I have ventured out from the original, and am making flavors that they love.
 The Java Chip is probably my personal favorites (because of my love for coffee), but every single one is so freaking good.
+NOw you can make your own ice cream cakes at home!

 Copycat Dairy Queen Ice Cream Cake Three Ways

 This ice cream cake was made with all the flavors of a Starbucks Java Chip Frappuccino.
 If you are unfamiliar with the drink, Starbucks takes coffee, milk, mocha sauce, and chocolate chips and blends it all together with ice.
 I don’t know how something that sounds so simple can be so good, but it is!
 This ice cream cake combines layers of coffee ice cream, with hot fudge, and chocolate chips.
+It also has a delicious crunchy fudge layer.